mobxjs/mobx-utils/README.md

 ## updateableObservable

-`updateableObservable` takes a non observable (or observable) value and turns it into an observable that can be later updater with another non-observable (or observable) value while trying to keep observable object references the same as much as possible.
+`updateableObservable` takes a non observable (or observable) value and turns it into an observable that can be later updated with another non-observable (or observable) value while trying to keep observable object references the same as much as possible.

 Think of this as an observable with support for a "smart" deep merge.